-The student and advisor uses a learning contract to define how the student will increase their knowledge base and improve their skill in a health science professional specialty area.
-This course will provide an opportunity for students and their advisors to define activities of their own choosing that will enhance the student's professional development.
-Retake Counts for Credit: No. Pass/No Pass Grading Allowed: No. Credit(s): 1
+The student and adviser uses a learning contract to define how the student will increase their knowledge base and improve their skill in a health science professional specialty area.
+This course will provide an opportunity for students and their advisers to define activities of their own choosing that will enhance the student's professional development.
+Retake Counts for Credit: No. Pass/No Pass Grading Allowed: No. Credit(s): 1 a public setting.
+Retake Counts for Credit: Yes.
+Pass/No Pass Grading Allowed: Yes.
+Credit(s): 3